pharo-project/pheps/pheps-0004.md

 ### About ? for binary selector AND in selector

-An alternate approach that would not remove $? from binary characters would be to consider the role of space.
+An alternate approach (Both 1) that would not remove $? from binary characters would be to consider the role of space.

 ```
 x ? foo